laird-lab/Msk-Age/README.md

 **How was MskAge developed?**

 MskAge was developed using > 1,000 genome-wide DNA methylation profiles of musculoskeletal tissue and cell types.
 To effectively search the high-dimensional feature space, I designed a penalised genetic algorithms islands model with a regularised regression learner function that minimised within tissue/cell type error while removing redundant CpGs.
 Full details of the algorithm can be found in the methods of the paper.
-The final selection of 3,365 CpGs were algebraically transformed into linear principal components and an Elastic Net regression model was built to predict an invertible function of chronological age \citep{Horvath2013, Friedman2010}.
+The final selection of 3,365 CpGs were algebraically transformed into linear principal components and an Elastic Net regression model was built to predict an invertible function of chronological age.

 **What does MskAge predict?**